promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 weight: 1300
 ---

+{% summary page %}This pattern presents the SQL Server Delta Server allowing the data grid to receive updates from the database conducted by applications that are not using the data grid as their system of record (Non-Aware Data-Grid Clients){% endsummary %}
 {% tip %}
-**Summary:** {% excerpt %}This pattern presents the SQL Server Delta Server allowing the data grid to receive updates from the database conducted by applications that are not using the data grid as their system of record (Non-Aware Data-Grid Clients){% endexcerpt %}<br/>
 **Author**:  Ronnie Guha<br/>
 **Recently tested with GigaSpaces version**: XAP.NET 9.7.0 x64<br/>
 **Last Update:** April 2014<br/>
 {% endtip %}

 # Overview